sasanurjaman/zeroBlogTheme/README.md

 # zeroBlogTheme
-zeroBlog is perimuim blog/magazine theme with design responsive and modern
+zeroBlog is premium blog/magazine theme with design responsive and modern